-The industry of commercial trucking is one that is heavily regulated at the federal and state level.
-The U.S. Department of Transportation is responsible for creating federal truck safety regulations in regards to driver training, driver safety, truck company operations and vehicle maintenance and size.
+The industry of commercial trucking is heavily regulated at the federal and state level.
+The U.S. Department of Transportation is responsible for creating federal truck safety regulations on driver training, driver safety, truck company operations and vehicle maintenance and size.

 If truck drivers work for too many hours in a row, they can become fatigued and incapable of precise driving on the road.
 Third, the regulations protect the quality of the roads and highways that people use on a daily basis.
 If there were no regulations governing the loads that trucks could carry, it would be easy for roads and highways to become torn up and unable to be used by the public.

 It is important for trucking companies to familiarize themselves with the breadth of trucking regulations that currently exist.

 - Number of hours that drivers can work in a day and week